What does a real estate agent do all day?

 - Organising changes of names for utilities such as power and water for new owners.

-- Giving property owners feedback about how sales prospects are responding to viewing of their properties.
+- Giving property owners feedback about how sales prospects are responding to the viewing of their properties.

 - Networking with colleagues and old clients to continue building relationships.